Biodiversity islands

 • Plants that are harmful to health or pose a risk to the environment must be controlled to limit their spread (ragweed, poison ivy, giant hogweed, common reed, Japanese knotweed, etc.).
 They should be disposed of in the garbage in a sturdy bag to prevent spread.

-Each participant will receive a poster to identify the island as well as a bag of wildflower seeds.
+Each participant will receive a poster to identify the island as well as a bag of wildflower seeds, until all available seeds are used up.

 The Butterflyway Project’s local citizen association also regularly disseminates information on pollinator-friendly developments.